I grew up in South Dakota. Real food came from someone you knew. Slow living wasn't a trend — it was just Tuesday.

 Because I'm not here to sell you a fantasy — I'm living the real thing.

-I didn’t grow up doing this.
-I learned the hard way: one frozen waterer, failed garden, and rogue chicken at a time.
-I built my homestead from scratch in the Idaho mountains, off-grid and off-script — with a grow room inside and almost 100% chemtrail-proof greenhouse outside (yes, really).
+I didn't grow up doing this.
+I learned the hard way: one frozen waterer, failed hatch, and rogue rooster at a time.

-So if you want someone who gets it — someone who’s walked through the overwhelm and figured out how to make this lifestyle doable (and actually fun) — you’re in the right place.
+So if you want someone who gets it — someone who's walked through the overwhelm and is still walking, still building, still learning — You're in the right place.

 Because Googling every chicken question at midnight isn’t a strategy.